robotframework/robotframework/INSTALL.rst

 installer and get more information about the installation process and Python in general.

-Robot Framework 3.2 supports Python 2.7 and Python 3.4 and newer, but the `plan is to drop Python 2 support soon`__ and require Python 3.6 or newer.
-If you need to use older Python versions, Robot Framework 3.0 supports Python 2.6, Robot Framework 2.5-2.8 support Python 2.5, and Robot Framework 2.0-2.1 support Python 2.3 and 2.4.
+Robot Framework 4.0 supports Python 2.7 and Python 3.5 and newer, but the `plan is to drop Python 2 support soon`__ and require Python 3.6 or newer.
+If you need to use older Python versions,
+Robot Framework 3.2 supports Python 3.4,
+Robot Framework 3.0 supports Python 2.6,
+Robot Framework 2.5-2.8 support Python 2.5,
+and Robot Framework 2.0-2.1 support Python 2.3 and 2.4.

 After installing Python, you probably still want to configure PATH_ to make Python itself as well as the ``robot`` and ``rebot`` `runner scripts`_